 You need friends and mentors on the same path–ones you can confide in, gain advice from, and lean on when things get hard.
 If you don’t have people like that in real life (I’ve had seasons when I didn’t), find them online.

 There are blogs like this one and many fabulous others.
-There are Facebook groups for those who follow Leadership Education, for those who want to feed their families well, and for those who wear togas around the house.
+There are Facebook groups for those who follow every homeschool philosophy, for those who are trying out various curricula, and for those who wear togas around the house.
 (I’m guessing about that last one, but it wouldn’t surprise me!)